timurista/aws-course/ec2.md

 MC - Main, Compute (big data)
 GIFT - Graphics, IOPS (fast throughout put crunching), Field Gateway Array, T cheap websites PX - P2 bitcoin or gpu (graphics), xtreme, best of all

+## DEMO
+one subnet = one availability zone yum httpd -y // apache red hat server

+## System Check Status
+checks and makes sure hyperviser is up,

+## Instance Status Check
+you can reboot and itll come up on another hyperviser or terminate instance

+you cannot encrypt the default device provided by amazon

+## Key Points
+Termination prevention is turned off by default
+  -> turn on by clicking that check box
+  - EBS backed instace root is deleted then instance terminated

+you can encrypt root device using 3rd party software but not